BCLibraries/burns-exhibits/content/Genius-of-Genre-Flann-O'Brien/_index.md

 title: "Introduction"

 # Title of exhibit
-exhibit_title: "Genius of Genre: Flann O'Brien"
+exhibit_title: "Genius of Genre: "
+exhibit_subtitle: "The Pen Names and Personas of Flann O'Brien"

 date: 2019-05-06T16:57:54-04:00